-Absent explicit statutory authorization or written delegation of authority to the contrary, the Assistant Attorney General will make all final award decisions.
+Absent explicit statutory authorization or written delegation of authority to the contrary, all final grant award decisions will be made by the Assistant Attorney General will make all final award decisions.

 Additional Requirements

 Applicants selected for awards must agree to comply with additional legal requirements upon acceptance of an award.
 OJP encourages applicants to review the information pertaining to these additional requirements prior to submitting an application.
 Additional information for each requirement can be found at www.ojp.usdoj.gov/funding/other_requirements.htm.